Ecole et Observatoire des Sciences de la Terre: Observatories

 Earthquakes, magnetic fields, gravity force, water chemical composition, gravitational instability are some examples of the natural phenomenon observed by EOST.
 To understand operational mechanisms at different time and space scales require human and instrumental resources.

 Observation is based on measuring devices relaying data to computer systems acquisition and processing.
 Maintenance and improvement of these tools are an important part of the mission of the observatories.

 Data analysis and model building is part of the mission as well as providing the scientific community with data.
 It aims to the better understanding and prediction of natural phenomenon.

 Each year, a great amount of published scientific articles are based on data collected by EOST's observational services, organized into themes: seismology, geodesy and gravimetry, magnetism, landslide processes, environment.

-EOST is the national coordinator (for the BCSF or OHGE) or active participant member of national networks (as the BCMT or RENAG).
+EOST is the national coordinator (for the BCSF-Rénass, ISGI or OHGE) or active participant member of national networks (as the BCMT or RENAG).
 This network organization allows the sharing of means and skills.